roboteur/computer-vision-part-01/README.md

-# Machine Learning / Computer Vision Experiments Part 1
+# Machine Learning / Computer Vision Part 1
 * These are OpenCV (Haar Cascade Algorithm) experiments with the intention to deploy it on the smallest device possible such as Pi Zero W.

 ## SETUP